 The Audit Committee’s assignment is set forth in the Board’s rules of procedure.
 The Audit Committee shall, among other things, monitor the company’s financial reporting and submit proposals to ensure the integrity of the financial reporting, monitor the efficiency of the company’s internal control, internal audit and risk management in respect of the financial reporting, keep itself informed of the audit of the annual report and consolidated accounts, inform the Board of the results of the audit, review and monitor the auditors’ independence, assist the Nomination Committee in preparing the proposal for the Shareholder Meeting's election of the auditors and in certain cases procure auditing services, in addition to establishing guidelines for services other than auditing that may be provided by the company’s auditor.
 Moreover, the Audit Committee shall annually monitor and evaluate the effectiveness and appropriateness of the company’s business ethics programme, including the Code of Conduct, and keep itself informed of material deviations or non-compliance with the company’s regulations, including whistleblower reports, through regular reporting from the Ethics and Compliance Board.
 The company’s external auditor participates in the meetings of the Audit Committee.

-During 2017, the Audit Committee focused especially on current issues relating to the company’s financial position, the financial reporting, execution of major projects, budget, risk management, internal control and issues relating to the company’s regulations.
+During 2018, the Audit Committee focused especially on current issues relating to the company’s financial position, the rights issue, the financial reporting, execution of major projects, budget, risk management, internal control and issues relating to the company’s business ethical rules.

 The Audit Committee keeps minutes of its meetings, which are distributed to the other members of the Board.

-In 2017, the Committee held five meetings.
-The General Counsel, Annika Bäremo, was Secretary to the Audit Committee during 2017.
+In 2018, the Committee held six meetings.
+The General Counsel, Annika Bäremo, was Secretary to the Audit Committee during 2018.